47 of The Best Sport Psychology Quotes

 Dan Gable

-Comment: This is such a great sport psychology quote.
-Maybe one of the best of all time hence why it’s at the top.
+Comment: This is such a great sports psychology quote.
 So true.
 The medal, the trophy, and the prize money are just symbols.
 The real reward is the actual hard work.
-To this end, I am aware of many medal winners who don’t even bother to display them.
+To this end, I know many medal winners who don’t even bother to display them.
 They are in boxes collecting dust somewhere.

 “It’s not who’s put up the fastest time in the world that year, or who’s put up the fastest time in the previous four years, but who can get their hand on the wall first today.”